vp2305/oms-go/README.md

     - cd common && make gen - This will generate the grpc code
 - air cli

+### Learn how to leverage the https://opentelemetry.io/docs/demo/
+    - Automatically instrument your code with OpenTelemetry

 ## Notes
 ### Service Discovery
 - Service discovery is a key component of a microservices architecture